tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Now... get to work!" she said in a mock yell and started laughing as she walked away.

-I smiled and forced myself to laugh along "Okay thanks, Jesminder..." still stunned at the simplicity of the job.
+I smiled and forced myself to laugh along "Okay thanks Jesminder..." still stunned at the simplicity of the job.

 Thirty dollars an hour to put a sticker on a box?

 ***

 A few weeks went by without much happening.
 Occasionally they would have me inspect some of the items prior to packaging for QC.
-There were just small plastic disks... apparently they were used as industrial washers for machinery or something.
+They were just small plastic disks... apparently they were used as industrial washers for machinery or something.
 It still seemed hard to believe that such a simple thing would create this much business.

 I tried to get to know some of my co-workers, but if they weren't being addressed by one of the office staff they were awfully quiet.
 Maybe they were getting paid well too I thought.
 They also ate lunch at a different time so I really never had a chance to talk with them.
 All day long I tried to keep busy sweeping and organizing documents but I could only do that so much.